Brian Westerberg, MD, MHSc, FRCSC

 Robert H. Taylor, C.M., MD, MIH, DipTM, FRCSC

-Dr. Taylor is a Clinical Professor with UBC’s Department of Surgery and a General Surgeon staff member of Vancouver’s Providence Health Care Hospitals.
-A significant part of his 40-plus year career has been focused on surgical care in under-served populations in every continent of the world through surgical service, surgical training and infrastructure development.
+Dr. Taylor is a Clinical Professor Emeritus of UBC’s Department of Surgery.
+A significant part of his 49-year career was focused on surgical care in under-served populations in every continent of the world through surgical service, surgical training and infrastructure development.
 He has worked with faith-based organizations, University programs, NGO’s and the International Red Cross.